What do we do?

 Property Maintenance Code

 The Yakima City Council adopted an ordinance in February of 2021 to implement the 2018 International Property Maintenance Code (IPMC) into the Yakima Municipal Code.
 The ordinance amends portions of the IPMC to reflect local conditions.
 The City of Yakima Property Maintenance Code can be found in YMC Ch.
-11.40, or the PDF version of the IPMC with Yakima’s changes incorporated can be viewed/downloaded here.
+11.40, and the IPMC can be viewed here.

 Do you need assistance with rent, utilities, or home repair?
 Are you a landlord seeking information or legal advice?
 Resources from around the Yakima Valley and Washington State are available to you for these needs and many more.
 View our Public Resources page.